 When working with databases, besides how we structure the data, the most important part is how we retrieve and manipulate information.

-For this, we have CRUD operations, which is an acronym that represents the four main operations we perform on databases:
+For this, we have CRUD operations, an acronym representing the four main operations we perform on databases:

 - Create: Create new records.